 Barry, when did you first talk to Rich about him living with OCD?
 Had you noticed changes in his behaviour?

-Barry: I remember when Rich was little, he couldn’t go into the computer room at home as he wanted to avoid touching the floor in that particular room.
+Barry: I remember when Rich was little, he couldn’t go into the computer room at home and I didn’t know why.
 I also remember that in the living room he had loads of comics and papers that were all in a mess in front of the television.
 I kept asking him to tidy it and he kept saying “yeah yeah yeah”.
 So the next day I tidied it up when he was at school.
 When he got home he went absolutely berserk.
 I think that was one of the first things I picked up on.

 Richard: There were lots of things I did when I was a kid and at the time, I didn’t know that it could be attributed to OCD.
 For example, I couldn’t accept having a book that had a folded edge or any ripped pages at all.
 And when anything had a sticky label on it, for example a new CD, if I couldn’t get it off I wouldn’t be able to focus and would become hysterical and wouldn’t be able to use it.

 Barry: I can’t remember really talking to him about it until one time when he was around 18 and we were in Greenwich and Richard completely broke down in the middle of the street.
 I felt scared but finally he was telling me what the problem was.
 Because the not knowing was the real problem; being unaware of what he was thinking and feeling.
 I remember going back to the car, sitting in the back, and I’m sad to say I can’t remember lots about what we said.
 But it was a relief that finally Richard was opening up and telling me everything he was feeling and scared of.
 I felt really frightened and I remember thinking “What can we do now?
 What can I do?”
 But I do also remember telling him he wasn’t alone anymore.